Superalgos/Superalgos/.github/ISSUE_TEMPLATE/UX_UI_Icons.md

 Answer:

 ## Describe how you want it to look like (optional)
-A clear and concise description will help speed up the designing process.
+A clear and concise description will help to understand and speed up the designing process.

 Answer (optional):